cambridge-collection/dl-data-samples/README.md

  - HTML / images for website pages

  Processed Data (suitable for using directly with the cudl-viewer)
- - JSON data for items
+ - JSON data for items and collections
  - HTML / images for website pages
- - Database snapshot SQL

 ## Item file names